rockapot/crash/Story/Hour 08 - David.md

 So who shot him? the medic asked.
 What?
 Shot him?
 Gassy yelled.
-He’s been shot with a compressor gun at close range.
-Probably a sidearm.
-He mimed a gunbarrel against his cheekbone.
+He’s been shot with a compressor round at close range.
+Probably your standard sidearm.
+He mimed a gunbarrel against his cheekbone with his thumb as hammer.
 Who the fuck would shoot him?
 David answered.
-Who the fuck would shoot anyone at a time like this?
+Who would shoot anyone at a time like this?
 There’s nothing we can do for him, the medic replied curtly, and stepped past David.
 Wait a goddamn minute.
 We risked our asses to bring him in.
 There’s nothing we can do.
 He’s still alive!
 He’s still breathing.
-Gassy stepped in his path but the medic only stepped around her.
+Gassy stepped in his path but the medic only stepped around her too.
 Get back here and do your job! she yelled.
 You fucking disgrace!
-A few dirty faces looked to them like sunflowers, mostly older men, builders with grey beards and stony eyes gathered around the barrels of flame.
+A few dirty faces looked to them like sunflowers, mostly older men distracted from their barrels of flame.
+Builders with grey beards and stony eyes.
 For what little time they had been shipwrecked they sure looked like hell.
-The medic came back looking around calmly.
+The medic came back looking around and spoke calmly.
-I got no time to waste on a suicide, flyboys.
+Look, flyboys, I got no time to waste on a suicide.
 Suicide?
 Plenty of people here fighting to stay alive.
 Me?
 I’m going to help them.
-You don’t know it was suicide!
+What do you mean suicide?
 I did my rounds in the Harem district.
 You see these all the time.
 Gun pressed against your temple, bang.
 Your aim is off, the muzzle points forward and takes off half your face.
 Seen it half a dozen times.
 Does it matter what happened to him?
 David said.
 What kind of doctor are you?
-The medic jogged away, stepping lively over cables to the onrush that stumbled over the ramp.
-A female medic rushed in, unknowable under her multi-eyed scopes and masks.
-Her once-white scrubs ran brown with unspeakable stains.
-She uncapped a syringe with her teeth and spat the cap to the deck, then injected its contents into the boy’s arm.
+The medic let out a deep breath, out of exhaustion, out of acquiescence perhaps.
-This is for the pain, she said.
-But there’s really nothing we can do for a wound like this.
+There’s really nothing we can do for a wound like this.
 Set him down over there.
 Tell them he’s a black card.
 But—
-I’m sorry, the woman said.
 They’ll make him comfortable.
-What—?
-And the woman ran off to a squad of incoming dragoons bearing survivors wrapped in blankets, receiving each one of them and laying them down on the deck like mummified prized.
-The three engineers stood bewildered, their stretcher obstructing traffic.
+And the medic ran off to a squad of incoming dragoons bearing survivors wrapped in blankets, receiving each one of them and laying them down on the deck like mummified remains.
+The three engineers stood bewildered among the hearths and huddled forms, their stretcher obstructing traffic.
-Come on, David said.
-Carl led the way through a mess of shouting crew.
+Over there, David said.
+Carl led the way through the shouting crowd.
 Ahead of them some workmen from another squad of engineers ran with headlamps bobbing, carrying heavy metal sealers and power supplies.
-At his feet cables coiled and flowed across the deck.
-They ducked under a sudden pop of sparks and transferred the boy to a row of boxes.
-But there was no medic in sight so they waited with him.
+At their feet cables coiled and flowed across the deck.
+They ducked under a sudden pop of sparks  from some contraption of lights and cables and transferred the boy to a set of boxes, the last entry in a row of casualties.
+There were no medics in sight.
-Gassy had pulled her hood down and set her goggles atop her forehead.
+Gassy pulled her hood down and set her goggles atop her forehead.
 Her cheeks flushed and her face ran with sweat.
 Her short yellow-white hair glowed faintly in the overheads.
 Carl sat on the floor, his motions surprisingly quick for a man of his size.
 His hands went to his head like bearclaws and he pulled off his gear.
 He sat sweating with his lower lip in a pout.
 Can you believe that asshole, Gassy said.
 Suicide.
 David sighed.
 People get crazy.
 If it was, I don’t blame him.
 How can you say that?
 Poor guy lands, all alone down there.
 Sees *Nereid* gone down.
 For all he knows, he’s the last man alive.
 All of his comms smashed, doesn’t see or hear from anyone.
-If I thought I was the last man alive I’d consider ending it.
+Doesn’t know if he’ll ever see or hear from anyone again.
+If I was him I’d consider it.
 He sighed again.
 Shook his head.
 Now *I’m* being the asshole.
 But that makes no sense!
 Someone sent a flare up.
 If no one secures a lander after touchdown the computer will send one up after a while.
-If it even works.
+When was the last time you saw a computer do what it was supposed to?
 Gassy sat beside Carl and leaned on him.
 He was sullen, too sullen to mind.
 Or perhaps deep in thought.
-You okay?
-David asked him.
+You okay? she asked him.
 I don’t know, Carl said.
-I’m sure others made it, Gassy replied.
+I’m sure others made it, she replied.
 They’re still bringing new people in all the time.
 You saw.
 It’s not that.
 What then?
 His flight path was all wrong.